 Always bear in mind the alarming red flags of an addicted RN.
 Also, one must know the policies in the workplace relating to any substance abuse by an employee.
 Also know the policy of the Board of Nursing with regards to these impaired nurses.

 The next step is to document all the supporting details.
-If you become suspicious on your co-worker, you must be gathered all evidences and discuss matter with the higher authorities.
+If you become suspicious of your co-worker, you must be gathered all pieces of evidence and discuss the matter with the higher authorities.
 A small pep-talk with a co-worker may also help, especially if that nurse is close to you.

 - Zero tolerance policy – Pre-employment drug screening and education campaign might veer a nurse from substance abuse.
 Hospitals must make sure caught nurses will lose their jobs and be reported to the proper authorities for sanctions and penalties.